 McAnulty College & Graduate School of Liberal Arts

-In keeping with Duquesne's Spiritan heritage, The Legacy Fund underscores our continuing emphasis on increasing endowed funds for need-based financial aid and scholarships.
+In keeping with Duquesne's Spiritan heritage, we seek to increase endowed funds for need-based financial aid and scholarships.
 Our founders and sponsors were determined that the benefi ts of a Duquesne education should be available to all, regardless of ability to pay.
 Endowed scholarships ensure that Duquesne can attract and retain talented and motivated students for generations to come.

 FUNDS TO SUPPORT LIVING AND LEARNING

 Student/Faculty Research Grants: Undergraduate research is an important way for students to engage more directly in a discipline and to interact with faculty outside of the classroom.
 Collaborative research provides a personal approach to education, promotes the intellectual development and curiosity of the student, and advances the faculty member's own research agenda.
 An undergraduate research program can help to transform the curriculum and the overall intellectual climate of the College.
 The College currently provides small competitive grants to support these projects; more dedicated funding will allow for increases in both the number and size of these important awards.

 First-Year Residential Learning Communities: The first-year residential learning communities have become a distinctive hallmark of the College's liberal arts curriculum, highly valued by students, parents and faculty members for the advantages they give entering students.
 In choosing their learning community, first-year students select four courses they will take as a cohort of no more than 36 students in their first year, three in the fall semester and one in the spring.
 Those living on campus also share the same residence hall floor.
 In addition to offering four integrated classes, the learning communities involve first-year students in service-learning and co-curricular activities outside the classroom.
 The learning communities have proven